 Where Do Native Bees Go In Winter?

-American bees will be of utmost importance since as we now know, promoting bee species diversity is critical as native bees are needed for effective pollination
+we now know, promoting bee species diversity is critical as native bees are needed for effective pollination

-effective pollination of both crops and wild plants and they are under decline.
+of both crops and wild plants and they are under decline.

 Bumble Bee queens hibernate in winter.